Being Visible As a Leader in a Virtual Environment

 Your organization likely already has one or several in place, but learning how to optimally use all their features is an important step in facilitating better and more regular communication.

 Recognize personal and professional achievements

-The lack of physical presence within virtual environments also makes it easy for any personal or professional achievements to fall by the wayside and go unmentioned or even entire unnoticed.
-It’s important you make a concerted effort to still celebrate milestones and business victories in a clear, public way.
+The lack of physical presence within virtual environments also makes it easy for any personal or professional achievements to fall by the wayside and go unmentioned or even entirely unnoticed.
+It’s important you make a concerted effort to continue celebrating milestones and business victories in a clear and public way.

 Ensure employees feel secure and successful, even when isolated at home or working in a less populated workplace.
 Everyone wants to know their contributions and successes matter – whether professional or otherwise – and in a virtual environment, isolation is sometimes inevitable.
 Reminding your people they matter is vital to organizational success and team-building in the long term.

 The hands-off nature of remote work can result in some business leaders wanting to micromanage from afar to ensure work is progressing as it should and that employees aren’t “taking advantage” of their newfound flexibility.
 This only serves to burn out team members and have the opposite of the intended impact.